by Paul Fetler

 In the haze of my deadline-oriented profession, yoga classes were havens to detoxify.
 The postures with breathwork evolved to become among my dearest friends.
 Asana practice made lemonade out of the lemons of tension in my body, so that I could better enjoy life.

 Prior to the Yoga Teacher Training, the idea of leading postures to a classroom was too big a stretch (pun intended) for me.
 That was for people, or so I thought, with dance backgrounds who were more extroverted than I was.
 For the YTT it was meaningful enough to go deeper into the spirit of yoga.
 The thought of teaching others was almost too much to hope for.

 The Light of Yoga

-I still recall the inner lightness and wonderment, in addition, of course, relief, that I felt after teaching the first yoga practicum class in the temple.
+I still recall the inner lightness, in addition, of course, relief, that I felt after teaching the first yoga practicum class in the temple.
 The joy was nothing I had experienced in my adult life.
 I sensed as if calm love was pouring out gently through the windows and white temple walls.
-I never forgot the light that glowed through the eyes of the yogini who offered me a namaste mudra after I finished my practicum.
+I never forgot the light that glowed through the eyes of the yogini instructor who offered me a namaste mudra after I finished my practicum.

 I passed and was certified as a Yoga Instructor to share, as written on our diplomas, The Light of Yoga.
-Although I turned forty during that intense month of training in April 2005 at Ananda Village, my heart now felt childlike again.
+Although I turned forty during that intense month of training in April 2005 at the ashram, my heart now felt childlike again.